Abdalla981/Object-Identifier/README.md

 4. Run the following command: flask_run
 5. You can open the URL to see the video (click on see for yourself in the website).
 6. Run the following command: python3 predict.py
-7. The code will ask you to choose a. predict or b. exit
+7. The code will ask you to choose type p to predict and e to exit
-8. Type p to predict and e to exit
+8. Predictions are displayed along with the confidence level of the DNN

 Note: There are error handling messeges that might appear.
 You can choose to retry or to exit.